Ephemera

 Postcards

-The postcard format was copyrighted in the United States in 1861 but was not widely used until the 1870s.
-Not all postcards were sent through the mail, as many were collected as keepsakes.
-Many postcards in the collection depict the built environment of the North American continent featuring historic structures, tourist sites, landscape views and urban scenes.
-Postcards printed for celebrating holidays and birthdays are also in the collection.
+The postcard format was established in the United States in 1861 but was not widely used until the 1870s.
+Many postcards in the AAS collection depict the built environment of North America and feature historic structures, tourist sites, landscape views and urban scenes.
+The collection also includes postcards printed for holidays and birthdays.

 Rewards of Merit

-Rewards of merit, small tokens of congratulation given to students for good behavior and scholastic accomplishments, have been utilized by teachers for generations.
+Rewards of merit are small tokens of congratulations that were given by teachers to students for good behavior and scholastic accomplishments.

 Learn more about rewards of merit